jdombrowski-mitre/dioptra/docs/source/getting-started/installation.rst

 Requirements
 ^^^^^^^^^^^^

-The minimum requirements for installing the ``mitre-securing-ai`` Python package on your host device are as follows:
+The minimum requirements for installing the ``dioptra`` Python package on your host device are as follows:

 - CPU: An x86-64 processor
 - RAM: 4GB or higher